Onoma-C4/C4/README.md

-# C3ICT:Creating the next story from the Current story and the retrieved Chapter-Intent-Chapter Triplet.
+# C3ICT: Creating the next story from the Current story and the retrieved Chapter-Intent-Chapter Triplet.

 This repo contains code for C4: Creating the Next Story From the Current Story And the Retrieved Chapter-Intent-Chapter Triplet.